 Saving up to buy Christmas gifts for friends and family every year can get very expensive, especially if you always find yourself spending more than you planned to.
 There's Christmas dinner, presents, cards, stocking fillers, and secret Santa to think about, so putting aside enough money to see you through all the expenses is crucial if you want to avoid starting off the New Year in debt.

 In this article, we provide 8 quick tips on how you can budget for Christmas.
 Some of the tips that we share can also be used when budgeting for any big purchase, such as a holiday or house deposit.

 1 - Set a budget

 You need to work out who you're buying for and what you're spending your money on each year.
 Write down every person you need to buy a present for and roughly how much you would like to spend on them before you total this all up.
 It makes sense to set aside money for decorations, a Christmas tree, and even wrapping paper and sellotape.
 Remember, if you host Christmas dinner, then you need to account for this in your budget too, including food and any drink that you will need.
-If you need help organising your money into a budget, you may find our list of the best budgeting apps in the UK useful.
+If you need help organising your money into a budget, you may find our list of the best budgeting apps in the UK useful or you could download the 'Money to the Masses free budget planner'.
 You can also head over to our beginner's guide to budgeting for a step-by-step breakdown of what you need to do to budget effectively.

 2 - Take advantage of discounts and offers